 Ready to operationalize your management agreement?
 You can schedule a guided demo or sign up for a 14-day free trial to see how Buildium maps to your specific contract terms.

-Frequently Asked Questions About Real Estate Management Agreements
+Frequently Asked Questions About Property Management Agreements

 What Is a Typical Term for a Residential Property Management Agreement?

-Most residential property management agreements run for one year initially.
+Many residential property management agreements run for one year initially.
 They often renew automatically for successive one-year terms unless either party gives 30 to 60 days notice of termination.

 How Large Should a Maintenance Reserve Be?